-To provide Ph.D. students with the requisite pedagogical instruction and supervision, the department requires first- and second-year Ph.D. students, who are or will become teaching fellows, to participate for four semesters in a series of training seminars.
+To provide Ph.D. students with the requisite pedagogical instruction and supervision, the department requires first-year and second-year Ph.D. students who are or will become teaching fellows to participate for four semesters in a series of training seminars.
+This course should be taken during the academic year before the first year of teaching and during the first year of teaching (i.e., generally the first two years of the program).
 These seminars deal with such issues as preparation of syllabi and exam schedules, fundamentals of the art of teaching, grading, and advising.
 Each student presents a sample syllabus which is then discussed by the group.
-The Seminar in Teaching meets six times a semester, usually Friday afternoons.
+The Seminar in Teaching meets six times a semester, generally on Monday afternoons.
 The Seminar does not count toward the doctoral requirement of 16 courses (48 credits).

 Proficiency in Logic

-The Ph.D. student must demonstrate proficiency in logic by taking PL577 (Introduction to Symbolic Logic) with a grade of “B” or better, or by attaining a score of 80% or better on the Logic Proficiency Examination, or by showing evidence of comparable prior course work.
-PL577 may count towards the requirement of 16 courses.
+The Ph.D. student must demonstrate proficiency in logic by taking PL 577 Introduction to Symbolic Logic with a grade of “B” or better, or by attaining a score of 80% or better on the Logic Proficiency Examination, or by showing evidence of comparable prior course work.
+PL 577 may count towards the requirement of 16 courses.
+(See Attachment 2)

 The Ph.D. student must demonstrate proficiency in two foreign languages, Latin, Greek, French, or German.
-Proficiency may be demonstrated by receiving a grade of "B" or better in two semesters of the language at the elementary college level or one semester at the intermediate college level, in the 12-week summer language class for graduate students at Boston College, or by passing the department's own language examination.
-The requirement of the first language should be fulfilled before a graduate student begins their third year of study at BC.
+Proficiency may be demonstrated by receiving a grade of “B” or better in two semesters of the language at the elementary college level or one semester at the intermediate college level, in the 12-week summer language class for graduate students at Boston College, or by passing the department’s own language examination.
+The requirement of the first language should be fulfilled before a graduate student begins his or her third year of study at Boston College.
 Both language requirements must be fulfilled before a student takes the Doctoral Comprehensive Examination.
-With departmental approval, a language that is central to the candidate's thesis may be substituted for one of the other languages.
-For further information on the language exam, please consult Professor Peter Kreeft.
+With department approval, a language that is central to the candidate’s thesis may be substituted for one of the other languages.
+For further information on the language exam, please consult Prof. Peter Kreeft.